 Students who have children up to the age of 12 years and are caring for these children can request preferential admission to courses.
 If you wish to request preferential admission, you are required to contact the Career Service in writing as soon as possible, meaning before course placements are allocated.
 You will need to provide proof of eligibility, such as a valid notice of child benefits (Kindergeld) or similar documentation.
 The module registration will then be handled directly by the Career Service.

-Further Details on Communication Skills
+Further Details on Communicative Competence

-Follow the links to our German website and for further details on the skill area Communication Skills (in German):
+Follow the links to our German website and for further details on the skill area of Communication Skills (in German):